 Step 1: If you have time then READ!

 Often the biggest mistake in making a move is not knowing how the pieces come together in a typical trade.
 Something sort of new is to download the mobile TSN Tradecentre app on the iPod or iPhone.
 Also, I believe Android and other providers have their own mobile apps for trades and the trade deadline as well.
-Technology is truly at the edge of our fingertips.
+Technology is truly at the edge of our fingertips like hostgator 1 cent offer provides the best service out there.
 Think of all the blogs and sites that have apps for iPhones and Android and Blackberry too.
 It gets to be a bit overwhelming with the information overload.

 Be responsible is the most important thing I can tell people.
 Be informed as well but at the same time do not try to shovel in too much at once.
 There are so many great sources to get your information and yes we will answer all of your questions on The Program on Sundays and Wednesday Nights at 8pm ET.
 Sorry for the shameless plug.